 Iran's nuclear program has been extensively debated over the past few decades and has incited so much controversy among several nations.
 However, there are hardly any countries like the United States and Russia whose bilateral agenda consistently featured this matter.
-This paper is not in any degree diminishing the contribution of other actors to resolving the crisis over Iran's nuclear program but aimed at highlighting the role that the two countries played in this process.
+This chapter is not in any degree diminishing the contribution of other actors to resolving the crisis over Iran's nuclear program but aimed at highlighting the role that the two countries played in this process.

-The timeline of this research stretches from 1992, when Russia and Iran signed a memorandum on cooperation in the nuclear field2, to 2020, when the Joint Comprehensive Plan of Action (JCPOA)3 concluded by the P5+1 and Iran in 2015 is at risk of collapse.
+The timeline of this research stretches from 1992, when Russia and Iran signed a memorandum on cooperation in the nuclear field2, to 2020, when the Joint Comprehensive Plan of Action (JCPOA)3 concluded by the P5+1 and Iran in 2015 was at risk of collapse.
 It is divided into five stages based on the development of Iran's nuclear program, U.S. and Russian approaches to dealing with Iran, and the pattern of the interface between the two countries.
-At each stage, it discusses the results of U.S. and Russian policies on this issue as well as the lessons that the leadership of the countries could learn from this experience and consider when formulating their strategies on the Iranian nuclear program and issues alike.
+At each stage, it discusses the results of U.S. and Russian policies on this issue as well